 The environmental policy expert Brian Urbaszewski has been plugging an electric vehicle rebate in Illinois for years — working with partners in the state legislature to try to make cleaner cars more affordable.

-Those efforts are set to pay off: An electric vehicle rebate of up to $4,000 was included in the massive clean energy legislation that Gov. JB Pritzker signed into law last year and the program is slated to launch on July 1.
+Those efforts finally paid off when an electric vehicle rebate of up to $4,000 was included in the massive clean energy legislation that Gov. JB Pritzker signed into law last year and the program launched on July 1.
 Now, applications are open for another round that extends into 2023.

-The Illinois Environmental Protection Agency, which will administer the rebate, has laid out some basics on how the program will work.
+The Illinois Environmental Protection Agency, which administers the rebate, laid the basics on how the program works on its website.
 But here are other things to keep in mind if you’re banking on an assist from the state.